 Today, the world is talking about a new concept that includes AR, VR, NFTs, Virtual Try-On, and Web 3.0: the metaverse.
 But what exactly is it, and more importantly why should we care?

 The metaverse consists of future-forward social hubs with connected apps where avatars can meet.
-A VR and AR-ready ecosystem bringing people into some sort of a virtual universe.
+A VR and AR-ready ecosystem bringing people into some sort of virtual universe.

 Some futurists define the metaverse as Web 3.0.
 Web 1.0 connected people with information, Web 2.0 connected people with people, and finally Web 3.0 will connect people with information, people, information, places, and things all at the same time.